 Additionally, roof issues that result in water damaging the inside of your home are more often than not also covered, but we have seen that there are stipulations to coverage in this type of damage.
 We recommend contacting your insurance provider to get more details about your policy.

-What do I do if I am dealing with Water Damage?
+What do I do if I am dealing with Water?

-Perhaps you’re in the depths of water damage while you’re reading this, or perhaps you are preparing ahead and creating a checklist should you experience water damage.
-Here are 3 steps to take immediately upon experiencing water damage.
+Perhaps you’re in the depths of water while you’re reading this, or perhaps you are preparing ahead and creating a checklist should you experience damage from water.
+Here are 3 steps to take immediately upon experiencing flooding.

 - Report and Document the Damage – When dealing with any water leak/damage you should do your best to document the damage.
 You should also contact your homeowner’s insurance provider to report the damage immediately upon its discovery.
 Should water start to cause further damage it is smart to also document this and give a detailed account of how the water spread.